prrraveen/prrraveen.github.io/_posts/2017-08-02-SherlockandTheBeast.md

     return ''.join(res)
 {% endhighlight %}

-Mathmatical intuition is very important in problem solving. it is specially important for greedy and dynamic programming.
-I will do atleast 100 eular problems before appearing for Toptal.
+Mathematical intuition is very important for problem-solving.
+It is especially important for greedy and dynamic programming.
+I will do at least 100 Euler problems before appearing for Toptal.

 ### Time and Space Complexity
 time complexity is O(n)